Orbiit/elimination/README.md

   - The current system makes it easier to sign out, but I guess not many people need to sign out that often.

+  - Trigonal recommends making it link to profile instead of settings

 - Serif font

+- Should be able to mark oneself as killed for honesty and speed